+Future Studies

 Our findings leave unresolved many questions that further research may be able to address.
+Firstly, researchers could do a similar analysis as above but include more years and/or more neurological conditions.
+These changes would provide more power to analyses investigating the impact of phase 2 bypass on phase 3 trial results.

-Firstly, researchers could use phase 3 trial citations to evaluate whether the reason for phase 2 bypass is associated with phase 3 trial results.
-Further, this analysis could be used to evaluate whether phase 3 trials that bypassed and were nonpositive were more likely to blame intervention ensemble issues.
-Secondly, researchers could estimate the amount of patients, money, and time required to reach approval or stop development in bypassed trajectories compared trajectories that involve both phase 2 and 3 trials.
-Thirdly, researchers could investigate how investigations of safety and dose, rather than efficacy, set phase 3 trials up for success.
+Secondly, researchers could use phase 3 trial citations to evaluate whether the reason for phase 2 bypass is associated with phase 3 trial results.
+For example, the study could comparing the results of phase 3 trials that bypassed phase 2 primarily due to the availability of other evidence to cases where bypassing was likely due to statistical limitations.
+The results of this study would substantially add to our ability to make recommendations for IRBs as to when phase 2 bypass may be morally acceptable.

+A third future study should estimate the amount of patients, money, and time required to reach approval or stop development in bypassed trajectories compared trajectories that involve both phase 2 and 3 trials.
+These studies could use modeling to estimate moral efficiency and determine whether overall there are financial and time savings associated with phase 2 bypass.
+These results would provide further guidance as to whether phase 2 bypass is a wise prioritization of resources.

+Fourthly, researchers could interrogate how investigations of safety and dose, rather than efficacy, set phase 3 trials up for success.
 For example, in multiple sclerosis, a phase 3 trial may be positive but not moved to approval because of immune reactions.
 In these cases, it would be more interesting to see whether safety and dose were investigated prior to phase 3 trial initiation than efficacy.
+In addition, this analysis could be used to evaluate whether phase 3 trials that bypassed and were nonpositive were more likely to blame intervention ensemble issues.

+Concluding paragraph.

+References

-Concluding paragraph.1.
-Feigin VL, Nichols E, Alam T, et al. Global, regional, and national burden of neurological disorders, 1990–2016: a systematic analysis for the Global Burden of Disease Study 2016.
+1. Feigin VL, Nichols E, Alam T, et al. Global, regional, and national burden of neurological disorders, 1990–2016: a systematic analysis for the Global Burden of Disease Study 2016.
 The Lancet Neurology 2019; 18: 459–480.

 2. Miller G. Is Pharma Running Out of Brainy Ideas?
 Science 2010; 329: 502–504.